Find Affordable College Courses

 Fairfax, VA

-George Mason University did quite well in this year’s ranking of the best value schools for graphic communications students.
-It came in at #6 on the list.
-Located in the suburb of Fairfax, GMU is a public school with a fairly large student population.
+George Mason University landed the #6 spot in the 2023 rankings for the best value graphic communications programs.
+Located in the suburb of Fairfax, GMU is a public college with a fairly large student population.

-GMU undergraduate students pay an average of $36,579 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at GMU are $36,579 a year.
 Graphic Communication majors at GMU take out an average of $23,250 in student loans while working on their egree.

-As a testament to the quality of education it offers, GMU also is in the top 10% of our Best Graphic Communications Schools in the Southeast Region ranking.
+GMU excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best Graphic Communications Schools in the Southeast Region list.

 $17,150 Average Tuition & Fees

-Fairmont State University ranked #7 on this year’s Best Value Graphic Communications Schools in the Southeast Region list.
-Fairmont State is a small public school located in the distant town of Fairmont.
+Fairmont State University came in at #7 in this year’s edition of the Best Value Graphic Communications Schools in the Southeast Region ranking.
+Fairmont State is a small public school located in the town of Fairmont.

 Read full report on Graphic Communications at Fairmont State University